-Energy/power harvesting is defined as the process by which energy is extracted from external resources including solar, thermal, wind, and kinetic energy, etc., and then preserved for wireless autonomous devices, like wearable biomedical monitoring sensors.
+{\bf Energy Harvesting Strategies for Low-Power Consumption Network.} Energy/power harvesting is defined as the process by which energy is extracted from external resources including solar, thermal, wind, and kinetic energy, etc., and then preserved for wireless autonomous devices, like wearable biomedical monitoring sensors.
 The energy harvesting process is capable of producing a small amount of energy which is an ongoing challenge for the industry.
 One of the oldest applications of energy derived from ambient electromagnetic radiation (EMR) is known as crystal radio \cite{pei2021review}.

 5G networks do consider energy harvesting techniques; however, not much work is done on that due to a lack of interest from manufacturers.
 As 6G networks deal with a massive number of interconnected smart devices (e.g., IoT devices ) that require energy resources to keep the device alive.
-There is a need to identify the suitable energy-efficient mechanisms for such devices \cite{wang2017machine}.
+There is a need to identify suitable energy-efficient mechanisms for such devices \cite{wang2017machine}.